EuroProofNet/europroofnet.github.io/_pages/wg3-meeting1.md

 We plan to have at least a session to present and discuss topics raised by WG3 members in the context of the Action goals and deliverables.
 If you are interested in briefly presenting a specific problem, please let us know through the dedicated question in the registration form.
 You can also contact Rodica Condurache (Rodica.b.condurache@gmail.com) and/or Alicia Villanueva (villanue@dsic.upv.es) for any question related to the program.

 ### Funding applications

-The action can fund the travel to ValencShort talkst countries; age; gender; team with low resources; balance over the action life time between people, teams, countries and working groups.
+The action can fund the travel to Valencia of about 10 participants with a daily allowance fixed at 100 euros.
+If you want to go to Valencia and be reimbursed, you need to send a mail to Alicia Villanueva <villanue@dsic.upv.es>.
+The action members who will be reimbursed will be chosen by taking into account the following criteria in order: importance wrt the research coordination objectives; inclusive target countries; age; gender; team with low resources; balance over the action life time between people, teams, countries and working groups.

 ### Venue & Accommodation